R Excel Tutorial: How to Read and Write xlsx files in R

 Reading Many Excel Files in R

-For example, in some cases, we may have a bunch of Excel files containing data from different experiments or experimental sessions.
-In the next example, we are going to work with read_excel, again, together with the lapply function.
+For example, in some cases, we may have many Excel files containing data from different experiments or experimental sessions.
+In the following example, we will work with read_excel, again, together with the lapply function.

 read multiple excel files in R